tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 Reviewer 1 notices that we insist on union and intersection contracts introducing side-effects, but plain contracts already exhibit side-effects because of `blame`.
-In particular, a comment says "even in a pure setting" at the end of section 2.
+In particular, the paper says "even in a pure setting" in a comment at the end of section 2.
 They further remark that the transformation of Figure 13 is already invalid in general with plain contracts.

 **answer**